Zaloog/FOW/README.md

 Since we are playing Shiva we can also run one of the best cards in this set in my opinion, which is [Rigveda].
 Another powerful card, which we are also playing 4 copies of in the main deck is [Dark Alice in Ma'at].
 [Flute, Captive Dragonoid Child // Group of Comets] and [Phantasmal Ascendant] help us to get ahead with our will production.
+[Tea Party Before the Decisive Duel] also gives us the option to get ahead of will in certain situations, while also giving cards like Alice and
+[Misteltein Dark Sword Saint] quickcast to interrupt our opponents plays.

+[Melfee, Travelling Sorceress] acts as a color fixer, while also providing more bodies and therefore more attack to the board.
+[Odin Enters the Game of Gods] helps to dig deeper into the deck.
+Note that it to remove [Tea Party Before the Decisive Duel] as one of our three cards we take a look at, we are still able to return Tea Party to the graveyard, to recover a stone and draw a card and make our next Light resonator quickcast.

+Another card that already saw play in [Fiethsing]/[Moojdart] mostly is [The First Boon: Excalibur Cassius, Sword].
+It gives us three more cards that we can cast from the "removed from game" zone.
+Even though our opponent gets the information which cards that are, its more than worth it.

+The rest of the cards act as supporters, like [Keep the Faith!] to revive a 1-will resonator, or [The Three Beast Warriors] as a way to interact with the opponents gameplan (Destroyng Alice Regalias for example).

+The last two cards I want to go over a a bit more gimmicky.
+So lets skip right into our next section.

 ## Infinite Attack Combo
 ## Play Style